Kvarzsiev/h2-tracker/README.md

 # h2-tracker

-My Second Tematic Project for University
+Second Tematic Project for University, a Desktop health tracking program made with Serverpod and Flutter, both in Dart, and PostgreSQL as the database.

+Team
+  - Juan Carllo Pereira Ribeiro
+  - Kvarzsiev
+  - William Tomazini Becker

 ## Installing